Statistics Calculators

 The odds against winning = The probability of losing : The winning probability = 10 / 13 : 3 / 13 = 10 : 3

-Probabilities can be expressed as a decimal, a percentage, a fraction, or a ratio.
+Probabilities can be easily expressed as a decimal, a percentage, a fraction, or a ratio.

-The winning probability can be expressed as a percentage.
+The winning probability can also be expressed as a percentage:

-Odds are usually expressed as a ratio in the lowest terms.
+Odds are usually expressed as a ratio reduced to its lowest terms.

-When an event is unquestionably going to happen, its probability is 1.
-When an event is not going to happen, its probability is 0.
-As a result, a given event's probability is always between 0 and 1.
-If the probability is expressed as a percentage, it will be between 0% and 100%.
+When an event is absolutely certain to happen, its probability is 1.
+When an event is impossible and will never happen, its probability is 0.
+As a result, the probability of any given event always falls strictly between 0 and 1.
+If the probability is expressed as a percentage, it will range between 0% and 100%.

 The odds in favor are infinite when an event is certain to occur.
-If the event is never going to happen, the odds are zero.
-Therefore, odds are represented as a number between 0 and infinity.
+Conversely, if the event is never going to happen, the odds are zero.
+Therefore, odds are mathematically represented as a number between 0 and infinity.

-As you already learned, odds are a way to represent the relationship between the proportion of positive outcomes to those that are unfavorable in a specific situation.
+As you have learned, odds represent the ratio between positive outcomes and unfavorable outcomes in a specific situation.

-Odds are not an expression of how likely that event will happen.
-So, when odds are given, you may have to convert those odds to probability to know how likely that event will happen.
-You can convert odds to probability as follows.
+However, odds are not a direct expression of how likely an event is to happen.
+So, when you are given the odds, you may need to convert those odds to probability to understand the true likelihood of the event occurring.
+You can easily convert odds to probability using the following method.

 Therefore,